 When they come from the marketplace they do not eat unless they wash.
 And they observe many other traditions, such as the washing of cups, pitchers and kettles.

 So the Pharisees and teachers of the law asked Jesus, ‘Why don’t your disciples live according to the tradition of the elders instead of eating their food with defiled hands?’Mark 7:1-5

-The religious leaders from Jerusalem had already made up their mind about Jesus and wanted to find fault in him and his disciples.
+The religious leaders from Jerusalem had already made up their minds about Jesus and wanted to find fault in him and his disciples.

-The aim of these men were to protect Israel from false prophets.
+The aim of these men was to protect Israel from false prophets.
 In this sense, what they were doing was good.
-But they went about it all wrong in condemning Jesus from man made traditions.
+But they went about it all wrong in condemning Jesus from man-made traditions.

 “Why do your disciples not walk according to the tradition of the elders?” the Pharisees asked.
 But the Pharisees knew that the washings were commanded by tradition, and not by Scripture.
 Yet, they still criticized the disciples for not following these traditions.